How Much to Convert a Garage?

 Q: What insulation is needed for a garage conversion?

 A: To ensure your garage conversion is adequately heated and protected from damp, you will need to install fibreglass insulation or polyisocyanurate insulation.
+These are high-quality types of insulation which will prevent heat from escaping from your property, while also stopping the cold from getting in.

 Q: What is an integral garage conversion?